Opposite Antipodal Fundamental Solution of Laplace's Equation in Hyperspherical Geometry: An opposite antipodal Green's function on the hypersphere

-where $g$ is the Riemannian metric on $\Si_R^d$ (e.g., (\ref{stanhypmetric})) and $\delta_g$ is the Dirac delta function on the manifold $\Si_R^d$ (e.g., (\ref{defndiracdeltafunction})).
-In general since we can add any harmonic function to a fundamental solution of Laplace's equation and still have a fundamental solution, we will use this freedom to make our fundamental solution as simple as possible.
-It is reasonable to expect that there exists a particular spherically symmetric fundamental solution ${\mathcal S}_R^d$ on the hypersphere with pure `radial', $\theta:=d(\bfx,\bfxp)$ (e.g., (\ref{diststandard})), and constant angular dependence due to the inf\/luence of the point-like nature of the Dirac delta function in (\ref{eq3}).
+In computing an opposite antipodal fundamental solution of the Laplacian on $\Si_R^d$, we must solve~(\ref{eq3}) where $g$ is the Riemannian metric on $\Si_R^d$ (e.g., (\ref{stanhypmetric})) and $\delta_g$ is the Dirac delta distribution on the manifold $\Si_R^d$ (e.g., (\ref{defndiracdeltafunction})).
+In general since we can add any harmonic function to an opposite antipodal fundamental solution of Laplace's equation and still have an opposite antipodal fundamental solution, we will use this freedom to make our fundamental solution as simple as possible.
+It is reasonable to expect that there exists a particular spherically symmetric fundamental solution $\maa_R^d$ on the hypersphere with pure `radial', $\theta:=d(\widehat{\bf x},\widehat{\bf x}')$ (e.g., (\ref{diststandard})), and constant angular dependence due to the influence of the point-like nature of the Dirac delta distribution in (\ref{eq3}).
 For a spherically symmetric solution to the Laplace equation, the corresponding $\Delta_{\Si^{d-1}}$ term in (\ref{genhyplap}) vanishes since only the $l=0$ term survives in (\ref{sphericallysymmetricharmonicequation}).
-In other words we expect there to exist a fundamental solution of Laplace's equation on $\Si_R^d$ such that ${\mathcal S}_R^d(\bfx,\bfxp)=f(\theta)$ (cf.~(\ref{diststandard})), where $R$ is a parameter of this fundamental solution.
+In other words we expect there to exist an opposite antipodal fundamental solution of Laplace's equation on~$\Si_R^d$ such that $\maa_R^d(\bfx,\bfxp)=f(\theta)$ (cf.~(\ref{diststandard})), where $R$ is a parameter of this fundamental solution.

-We have proven that on the $R$-radius hypersphere $\Si_R^d$, a Green's function for the Laplace operator (fundamental solution of Laplace's equation) can be given as follows.
+We will prove that on the $R$-radius hypersphere $\Si_R^d$, an opposite antipodal Green's function for the Laplace operator (fundamental solution of Laplace's equation) can be given as follows.

-\begin{theorem} Let $d\in\{2,3,\ldots\}.$ Define $\mcI_d:(0,\pi)\to\R$ as
+\begin{theorem} Let $d\in\{2,3,\ldots\}$.
+Define $\mcI_d\colon (0,\pi)\to\R$ as

-${{\bf x}},{{{\bf x}^\prime}}\in\Si_R^d$, and ${\mathcal S}_R^d:(\Si_R^d\times\Si_R^d)\setminus\{(\bfx,\bfx):\bfx\in\Si_R^d\}\to\R$ defined such that
+${{\bf x}},{{{\bf x}^\prime}}\in\Si_R^d$, and $\maa_R^d\colon \big(\Si_R^d\times\Si_R^d\big)\setminus\big\{(\bfx,\bfx)\colon \bfx\in\Si_R^d\big\}\to\R$ defined such that